- Home

 Do I need a referral to see an ophthalmologist in Australia?

-- A referral from a doctor is essential for seeing an ophthalmologist.
-It ensures they share important health information and receive updates on your tests and results.
+Yes.
+A referral from a doctor is essential for seeing an ophthalmologist.
 Without a referral, Medicare and private health insurance won’t cover your costs.
-While some private opthalmologists accept self-referred patients, a referral from a GP or optometrist is usually required, particularly if claiming Medicare rebates: The doctor first assesses your symptoms to determine if an ophthalmologist is necessary or if an optometrist or orthoptist can manage your condition.
+While some private ophthalmologists accept self-referred patients, a referral from a GP or optometrist is usually required, particularly if claiming Medicare rebates.
+In Australia, a valid referral is required to claim Medicare rebates, helping reduce your out-of-pocket costs for ophthalmology services.

 What is an ophthalmology consultation?

 Ophthalmology consultation requests are frequently made for expert evaluation, advice, or treatment options.
 They play a crucial role in detecting and managing vision-threatening conditions early, helping to preserve eye health and prevent serious complications.
-Request an ophthalmologist referral from an online GP in Australia without leaving your home.
-The telehealth consultations are available 24/7 and within 15 minutes.
-If approved, your ophthalmologist referral will be delivered within minutes to your phone.

 What is an ophthalmologist?